OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Shorts are considered films with a total run time of 45 minutes or less.

-Mailed entries must be DVD or Blu-Ray Region 1 or Region 2, and must be postmarked by June 23, 2016 (one week before the deadline).
-Digital files on small drives are also acceptable.
+Mailed entries must be DVD or Blu-Ray Region 1 or Region 2, and must be postmarked by July 23, 2018 (one week before the deadline).
+Digital files on thumb drives are also acceptable.

 Mark disc or drive with: